-As a buyer of property in Spain, there are a number of costs and taxes over and above the property and depending on whether you are buying a new property from a developer, or a resale property from a private individual.
+As a buyer of property in Spain, there are several costs and taxes over and above the property but property taxes depend on whether you are buying a new property from a developer, or a resale property from a private individual.

 NEW BUILD FROM A DEVELOPER

-At present VAT (known as IVA in Spain) is 10% on the purchase price of residential properties (villas, apartments, etc), and 21% for commercial properties and plots of land.
+• VAT (known as IVA in Spain) is 10% on the purchase price of residential properties (new villas, new apartments, etc), and 21% for commercial properties and plots of land.

-For pre-owned homes in Spain, the most important tax to keep in mind is the Property Transfer Tax (ITP).
+For pre-owned homes in Spain, there is only one tax on the resale property purchase process, and that is the Property Transfer Tax (ITP).

 COSTS THAT AFFECT BOTH NEW BUILD AND RESALE PROPERTY PURCHASES.